redruin1/factorio-blueprint-schemas/README.md

 Each file is written as Draft 2020-compliant JSON schema.
 Titles and descriptions should also be provided, if a properties function is not immediately obvious.

-To keep schemas concise and easy to maintain, large schemas are frequently split into multiple smaller schemas and `$ref`-erenced appropriately. `$defs` are also permitted if certain structures are reused often in *one* single schema; but if something is used in more than one place at once, referencing the schema is preferred.
+To keep schemas concise and easy to maintain, large schemas are frequently split into multiple smaller schemas and `"$ref"`-erenced appropriately. `$defs` are also permitted if certain structures are reused often in *one* single schema; but if something is used in more than one place at once, referencing the schema is preferred.

 In order to reduce the duplication of work, cross-referencing schemas between versions is not only permitted, but recommended if a schema is truly unchanged.
 In such cases, always prefer referencing schemas in earlier semantic versions; so schemas defined in folder `2.0.0` can reference schemas in defined in `1.0.0`, but not vise-versa.

 ## Usage

-Individual schemas can be grabbed by taking their corresponding raw github URL
+Individual schemas can be grabbed by taking their corresponding raw GitHub URL.